-The purpose of this report is to contribute towards the effective two-way communication between auditors and the Authority's Audit Committee, as 'those charged with governance'.
-The report covers some important areas of the auditor risk assessment where we are required to make inquiries of the Audit Committee under auditing standards.
+The purpose of this report is to contribute towards the effective two-way communication between the Authority's external auditors and the Authority's Audit and Risk Committee, as 'those charged with governance'.
+The report covers some important areas of the auditor risk assessment where we are required to make inquiries of the Audit and Risk Committee under auditing standards.